yeyan/ml-blog/content/posts/deep-learning/index.md

 Load data as numpy array is not the end of the story.
 The pixel value is ranged from 0 to 255, feed this directly to neural network will cause the parameters of the neural network flutter up and down violently, therefore we normalize it by dividing 255.
 Further more, as PyTorch only operates on tensors, all the data needs to convert into tensors.

 {{<highlight py>}}
-# If GPU is available, we will prefer GPU
+# We prefer GPU for training as it almost always means faster
 if torch.cuda.is_available():
     device = torch.device('cuda:0')
 else: